ffffranklin/quasar-creates/LEARNINGS.md

 ## Prisma

-- I like that `prisma migrate` installs the client and instantiates/updates the db with useful error messages
-- The prisma getting-started workflow isn't easy to understand from the documentation
+- The prisma getting-started workflow isn't easy to follow in the documentation

 ## Vite